ollama/ollama/docs/faq.md

 No. Anything you do with Ollama, such as generate a response from the model, stays with you.
 We don't collect any data about how you use the model.
 You are always in control of your own data.

-## How can I use Ollama in VSCode to help me code?
+## How can I use Ollama in Visual Studio Code?

 There is already a large collection of plugins available for VSCode as well as other editors that leverage Ollama.
-You can see the list of plugins at the bottom of the main repository readme.
+You can see the list of [extensions & plugins](https://github.com/jmorganca/ollama#extensions--plugins) at the bottom of the main repository readme.